 How to get to Negombo

-Negombo is well connected with the rest of places to visit in Sri Lanka, and it’s the closest city to the international airport.
+Negombo is well connected with the rest of places to visit in Sri Lanka, and it’s the closest city to the international airport, also sometimes known as the Bandaranaik Airport.
 A tuc tuc ride from the airport to the centre of town shouldn’t cost more than 1000 Rupees, for a ride of around 20 to 30 minutes.
+If you’d rather book a private hotel transfer, you can always try this one.

 It takes around 6 hours to visit the various places of interest in Anuradhapura.
 After that, one inevitably gets exhausted with the heat and humidity.
 The site is definitely one of the most important tourist attractions in Sri Lanka, but what makes it worth visiting is the large presence of locals who, completely dressed in white (the color of prayer in Buddhism), pray in the temples.